 The first one is that our idiot president will say or do something which undermines our nation’s fitness for global leadership every day of his country club life.

 The second is that we lack the collective will to determine how much of a good thing is too much.

 Which is why the laudable public crusade against sexual abuse by our toxic elites appears to be morphing into a witch hunt against all American men.
+It's being hijacked by wealthy female socialites and radical feminists, who long to advance themselves in the American caste system.
 Much to the delight of the Donald Trumps, Roy Moores and Harvey Weinsteins of the world.